 The member acknowledges that the State Health Plan's recovery rights are a first priority claim against all potentially responsible parties and are to be paid to the State Health Plan before any other claim for the member's damages.
 The State Health Plan shall be entitled to full reimbursement first from any potential responsible party payments, even if such payment to the State Health Plan will result in a recovery to the member which is insufficient to make the member whole or to compensate the member in part or in whole for the damages sustained.
-It is further understood that the State Health Plan will pay all fees associated with counsel it hires to represent its interests related to any recovery it may be entitled to, but it is agreed that the State Health Plan is not required to participate in or pay court costs or attorney fees to any attorney hired by the member.
+It is further understood that the State Health Plan is not required to participate in or pay court costs or attorney fees to any attorney hired by the member.